0

 • 2

 $\begingroup$ AFAIK, Arqade does allow identification questions but only with some (quite strict) requirements.
-It's M&TV and A&M that have banned them entirely (with varying degrees of controversy). $\endgroup$ Jan 15 at 21:30
+It's M&TV and A&M that have banned them entirely (with varying degrees of controversy). $\endgroup$ Commented Jan 15, 2023 at 21:30

 • $\begingroup$ @Randal'Thor Amusingly, that M&TV link about banning identification has the most downvotes I have ever personally seen on any Stack Exchange post.
 The first reply said something I think about here, too: the highest rep people got their rep by doing things that are now banned by high rep people.
 I wonder how much of that is true here, too. $\endgroup$